StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 #### Dynatrace Topology Check

 {% hint style="info" %}
 If only the Dynatrace topology check is enabled, no Dynatrace events data will be available in StackState and components will be reported with a green (CLEAR) health state.
-To enable retrieval of events and health data from Dynatrace, you should also enable the [Dynatrace health check](#dynatrace-health-check).
+To enable retrieval of events data from Dynatrace, you should also enable the [Dynatrace health check](#dynatrace-health-check).
 {% endhint %}

 To enable the Dynatrace topology check and begin collecting topology data from Dynatrace, add the following configuration to StackState Agent V2: